jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Trading-AI-Agent.md

 * Conversely, the “Market Data Agent” retrieves stock data from the stock exchange.

 ### Technologies
-I use ChatGPT-4.1 as the LLM and LangGraph as the agent framework.
-The app is developed with Python and Angular, created through AI-assisted coding.
+I use ChatGPT-4.1 as the language model and LangGraph as the agent framework.
+The app is developed with Python and Angular.
+The web user interface is created entirely through AI-assisted coding.

 The app operates as a REST service with endpoints to support on-demand stock analysis requests.